 Union Station, 800 North Alameda Street, Los Angeles

-The police station where Deckard is begged to resume his service is LA's Union Station.
+The police station where Deckard is begging to resume his service is LA’s Union Station.

 With 110,000 passengers a day it is the largest railroad passenger terminal in the Western United States.

 I need ya, Deck.
 This is a bad one, the worst yet.
 I need the old blade runner, I need your magic.Bryant

 Bradbury Building, 304 South Broadway at Third Street, Los Angeles, California

 The home of genetic designer J.F.
 Sebastian is the Bradbury Building on South Broadway.
 In Blade Runner, the building appears under the same name but massive pillars were added to give it a more imposing look.

 The beautiful interior filigree ironwork in the central atrium is quite striking in Blade Runner and fits perfectly with the whole noir atmosphere.

 Make sure to have a look if you are in the area: the ground floor of the Bradbury Building is open to the public.

 I’ve seen things you people wouldn’t believe.
 Attack ships on fire off the shoulder of Orion.
 I watched C-beams glitter in the dark near the Tannhauser gate.
 All those moments will be lost in time… like tears in rain… Time to die.Batty

 Pan Am Building, South Broadway at Third Street, Los Angeles, California